American Library Association

 The American Library Association (ALA) is a nonprofit organization based in the United States that promotes libraries and library education internationally.
-It is the oldest and largest library association in the world.
+The organization is the oldest and largest library association in the world.

 History

 19th century

 During the Centennial Exposition in Philadelphia in 1876, 103 librarians (90 men and 13 women) responded to a call for a "Convention of Librarians" to be held October 4–6, 1876, at the Historical Society of Pennsylvania.